wences-sanchez/Knowledge-Base/pages/Bash Shell Scripting, 2nd edition.md

 				- Shows the id of user wences
 		- You **shouldn't** use **external tools**.
 Because they are on disk so that they will be very slow in your scripts.
 			- You can use **type <command>** to check them
-			- You'll recognize them because
+			- You'll recognize them because the output of `$ type `
 - ---
 -
 - #### Lab-4